himihiba/mythology-blog/README.md

 ## Description

-**Mythology Blog** is a responsive test site designed to explore and showcase my responsive layout skills.
+**Mythology Blog** is a responsive site designed to explore and showcase my responsive layout skills.

 ## Demo